 Stephen Cowan added: “Whereas the previous scheme from 2013 would have made a loss, this one makes a profit and will save public money by cutting office costs.”

-In late December, local residents from the Civic Campus Commission and the Disabled People’s Commission, who have been spearheading the redesign, joined Stephen to witness the start of the demolition of the six-storey Town Hall extension which was added to the original Town Hall in the early seventies.
-The demolition will be completed by June 2020.
+Local residents from the Civic Campus Commission and the Disabled People’s Commission, who have spearheaded the redesign, joined Stephen to witness the start of the demolition of the six-storey Town Hall extension which was added to the original Town Hall in the early seventies.
+The demolition was completed in 2020.

 The scheme is being delivered through a joint venture partnership between H&F Council and A2Dominion.
 A2Dominion is a residential property group with a social purpose, providing high-quality new homes to meet a wide range of needs.